NDIS transition and future of CSO Program

 This group of advocacy organisations met in July 2019 with officers of the Department of Communications (the department that is responsible for the National Relay Service) and its soon to be appointed contractor Concentrix.

 Deafness Forum argued that the notice period was far too short and would have a profound effect on the 4,000 users of CapTel, many of whom are aged and vulnerable citizens.
 We strongly recommended that the Department negotiate a 5 year transitioning period with the company that owns the licence in Australia to sell CapTel units.
-The department said it wasn’t able to make a deal with the company but wouldn’t explain why due to commercial confidentiality.
+The department said it wasn’t able to make a deal with the company but couldn’t explain why due to commercial confidentiality.

 Where does this leave CapTel users?
 The department will not be dissuaded, so we must take our case to the politicians.
 It is very important, in our experience, that the decision-maker hears directly from the people that a decision will affect.
 In this case, the decision-maker is the Minister for Communications, Cyber Safety and the Arts, Paul Fletcher MP.